 - Reminder to Start Recording for students who may need to watch the session asynchronously.

-- Stop the videoconferencing recording.
+- Stop the web conferencing recording.
 Collaborate recordings, when completed, will be viewable in Blackboard.
-If Zoom sessions are listed in Blackboard, the recordings will also be automatically be viewable in Blackboard.
+If Zoom sessions are integrated into Blackboard, the recordings will also be automatically be viewable in Blackboard.